 Keeping track of SEO ROI should be an ongoing endeavour.
 To make life easier, there are several tools you can use to monitor SEO performance.
 If you’re not using it already, make sure Google Analytics is at the heart of your SEO arsenal.
 This free-to-use analytics tool allows you to determine how many people are visiting your site.

 Furthermore, you can explore visitor behaviour once they’re landed on your pages.
 Google Analytics also allows you to see what keyword terms people have used to arrive at your site.
 This is invaluable for reshaping future SEO efforts, while also calculating potential ROI.

 Another essential tool you should be using regularly is Google Search Console.
 With Google Search Console, you can keep an eye on visitor metrics and track conversion rates.
 It’s also easy to see what traffic is coming from organic search and what traffic is the result of paid search efforts.

 Start Improving SEO ROI Today

-Still finding SEO an uphill challenge?
+Are you still finding SEO an uphill challenge?
 At Digital Funnel, we offer a complete suite of solutions at our digital marketing agency.
 Looking for local SEO management expertise?
 Need the latest WordPress web design insights?
 On the hunt for the best web design agency in Cork?
 Eager to increase traffic with a strategic SEO campaign?
-We’re here to help with your SEO services wether you live in Cork, Dublin, Galway or elsewhere in Ireland.
+We’re here to help with your SEO services whether you live in Cork, Dublin, Galway or elsewhere in Ireland.
 Get in touch with our SEO agency today.